syntalos/edlio/docs/dataformats.rst

 Time-series data can also be saved in the JSON format used by `Pandas <https://pandas.pydata.org/>`_ in its ``split`` variant.
-Using the values ``Infinity``/``-Infinity`` for positive/negative infinite values, as well as ``NaN`` for non-numbers is permitted as a divergency from the JSON specification.
+Using the values ``Infinity``/``-Infinity`` for positive/negative infinite values, as well as ``NaN`` for non-numbers is permitted as a divergence from the JSON specification.

 The JSON file may be `Zstd <https://en.wikipedia.org/wiki/Zstd>`_-compressed.